The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 Stage #3: Proofreading

 All writers need to proofread, especially if they’re self-publishing.
-This stage is important for traditional publishing, too, as editors and agents will be put off if your submission is riddled with typos.
+This stage is important for traditional publishing, too, as editors and agents will be put off if your manuscript is riddled with typos.
 Proofreading is definitely not my favourite stage of editing: it means being patient and going slowly – two things I’m not great at!

 Three Proofreading Tips